alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_031_eng.md

 So first we match character brightness to the necessary spatial brightness, then pick up spatial (background) colour tones and add them to character colours.
 The degree here is crucial.
 If brightness and colour tones exactly match the background, characters assimilate with backgrounds and necessary acting becomes invisible.
 If we thought truly realistically, especially on starlit nights, cels and backgrounds assimilating would look correct, but that wouldn't work as screen composition.
 Conversely, if characters are too strong, acting becomes hollow and disappointing.

 How much to match, how much to show.
-The degree of "making character presence and acting stand out" depends on work tendencies, but this ***Saint Seiya: Legend of Crimson Youth*** became my first work in a sense for determining that "degree."
+The degree of "making character presence and acting stand out" depends on work tendencies, but this **"*Saint Seiya: Legend of Crimson Youth*"** became my first work in a sense for determining that "degree."

 This remains my theme today.